 When you take a fall foliage cruise to New England, you can reconnect with the ocean even while docked in port.
 Survey the local islands, inlets, and coastal communities on a harbor cruise.
 Or, step back in time and sail on an authentic tall ship.
 See a river reverse course at the famous Reversing Rapids in Saint John, New Brunswick.
 Man your own vessel as you kayak to discover places that large vessels can not enter.
 Whatever you choose, it is sure to be a great time.

-Each port of call has a unique culture and history all its own.
-Learn more about the founding of the United States by trekking the 3 mile Boston Freedom Trail.
+Each port of call has a unique culture and history.
+Learn more about the founding of the United States by trekking Boston Freedom Trail.
 Learn more about the sinking of the Titanic and the aftermath of the tragedy when in Halifax, Nova Scotia.
 See the 19th century summer mansions of the rich and famous in Newport, RI or the Victorian era architecture and historic homes of Portland, ME.
 No matter what cities you visit during your fall foliage cruise, you will find a rich and vibrant history that is worthy of exploring.

-Depending on when you cruise, you might still have a chance to catch either the New York Yankees in NYC or visit “America’s Most Beloved Ballpark”, Fenway Park, to watch the Boston Red Sox.
-There is also the opportunity for some American football in both cities.
-Our home team, the New England Patriots, play just outside of Boston, and the New York Jets and Giants can be found in the New York metro area.
+Depending on when you cruise, you might still have a chance to visit “America’s Most Beloved Ballpark”, Fenway Park, to watch the Boston Red Sox.
+There is also the opportunity for some American football either pre-cruise or post cruise if you decide to spend a few extra days in the Northeast.
+Our home team, the New England Patriots, plays just outside of Boston, and the New York Jets and Giants can be found nearby New York/Cape Liberty.
 If your cruise ship stops in Newport, RI, you can take a skip over to the International Tennis Hall of Fame located not far from your tender docking location.

 Yes, our warm hospitality, accents, and wicked sense of humor are among the most distinct of all U.S. stereotypes.
 From the Boston bravado to the laid back Maine way of life, most of those caricatures are not too far off.
 When you visit any of the ports of call on your fall foliage cruise, you will meet some down to earth people who love where they live and what they do.
 Let them show you what New England and Eastern Canada have to offer during your time on land.